skupperproject/skupper-website/input/start/index.md

     curl $(kubectl get service/hello-world-frontend -o jsonpath='http://{.status.loadBalancer.ingress[0].ip}:{.spec.ports[0].port}/')

+The embedded `kubectl` command above looks up the IP address and port for the frontend service and generates a URL for use with `curl`.

 You should see output like this:

     I am the frontend.
 The backend says 'Hello 1'.

+*Note:* If you are using Minikube and the frontend has no external IP, you need to use the `minikube tunnel` command to provide ingress.

 ## The condensed version